hyperspy/hyperspy-bundle/README.md

 # The HyperSpy-bundle Distribution

-The hyperspy-bundle is an program, which install a python distribution including hyperspy and other relevant scientific software and libraries for the analysis of multidimensional datasets.
+The hyperspy-bundle is a program, which installs a python distribution including hyperspy and other relevant scientific software and libraries for the analysis of multidimensional datasets.
 It aims at making the installation of a python distribution very easy and integrating with existing established practices in the scientific research community.